 1) Malaria - It is a life-threatening viral infection transmitted through the bite of an infected Anopheles mosquito.
 These mosquitoes carry the Plasmodium parasite.
-This parasite gets released in your bloodstream when they bite you.
+This parasite gets released into the bloodstream when they bite.
 Once inside the body, these parasites reach the liver and mature.
 The mature parasites enter the bloodstream again and infect red blood cells.
 In 2 to 3 days, the parasites inside the red blood cells multiply and destroy the cell.
 The parasites continuously infect other red blood cells and cause symptoms.
 It is common in tropical and subtropical climates.

 The symptoms develop within 10 to 14 days of the mosquito bite.
 The symptoms include -

 The warning signs of malaria include high-grade intermittent fever, tiredness, vomiting, and low urine output.